Before you apply for Core Training you should check that you're eligible.

 Appeals

 Appeals will be reviewed by consultant surgeons who will decide whether verified scores should be changed or not and you will be informed of the outcome following the same process as above.
-The outcome of the appeal is final and there is no further recourse for dissatisfied applicants.
+Please read the feedback provided carefully and consider that if your upload has not followed the guidance document, an appeal is unlikely to be upheld.
+The outcome of the appeal is final and there is no further recourse if you are dissatisfied.
 Disagreements over self-assessment scores fall out of scope of the MDRS Complaints Policy.

 Training posts